Released: 3rd March 1997

 That doesn’t mean Mama is an understated affair.
 Far from it.
 Although not entirely apparent at first, the vocals sound a little fuller during the chorus, and all becomes clear when it’s revealed there’s been a choir tucked in the background, who emerge to lead the middle-eight.
 It’s the sort of overblown gesture that works in this context.
 After all, if the Spice Girls were going down the sentimental route, they may as well do so in grandiose fashion.
 And it works really effectively in complementing Melanie B’s refrain (and Emma Bunton’s harmonised ad-libs, of course): “Me loving you, you loving me, a love that’s true, and guaranteed”.
 Though Mama may not be right up there as the best example of the all-consuming Spice maelstrom, it is still every inch as triumphantly stirring a pop song as there could be.

 There is an element of the song that comes across as the Spice Girls conveying a gentle warning to their predominantly younger fanbase: “I didn’t want to hear it then, but I’m not ashamed to say it now, every little thing you said and did was right for me”; however, it’s pitched in just the right way to come across as sisterly advice, rather than a condescending lecture.
 Whether anyone heeded their advice is another matter entirely.
 Still, in hindsight, most of us would probably agree there were times when we could’ve been a bit more understanding of our parents’ perspective.
-So, Mama does have its heart in the right place and probably isn’t far off a sentiment many of us – eventually – came.
+So, Mama does have its heart in the right place and probably isn’t far off a sentiment many of us – eventually – came to appreciate.

 If what is now labelled as the official music video doesn’t seem quite as it did in the ’90s, that’s because it’s not.
-The original isn’t hugely different; it’s still based around the same footage of the Spice Girls in a studio performing to an audience.
-However, rather than starting with then perched on stools, they’re seen bursting onto the set (Geri and Emma in a bright orange truck) to elicit a response from the crowd.
+The original isn’t hugely different; it’s still based on the same footage of the Spice Girls in a studio performing to an audience.
+However, rather than starting with them perched on stools, they’re seen bursting onto the set (Geri and Emma in a bright orange truck) to elicit a response from the crowd.
 Again, it was a reminder that hysteria surrounded the group wherever they went, even as the precursor to what was otherwise a relatively sedate affair by their standards.
 Either way, Mama allows the Spice Girls to shine the spotlight on their mums, quite literally, as all of them appear in the video.
 There are even some cutaway shots showing us more about their lives.

 Mama employs a bit of artistic licence in blurring fact with fiction.
 Alongside scrapbook photos of the (actual) Spice Girls as children and the appearance of their mums, there’s also footage of the group playing together as kids presented through a grainy, home camcorder aesthetic.
 Except it’s not really them.
 They didn’t grow up together or spend their pre-teen years dressed as nicknamed personalities.
 Using that footage could have been an entirely innocuous, thematic choice.
 Still, there was also a stigma attached to the Spice Girls as a manufactured pop act by some critics, as though that undermined their achievements or made the group less deserving.
 Thus, maybe there was an element of the video not going out of its way to rewrite history but merely offering an alternative timeline that could be taken at face value by those who didn’t know any different.